LegendEvent/darktrace-sdk/README.md

 ---

 ## ✨ Features

-- **100% API Coverage**: Every endpoint, every parameter, every action from the official Darktrace API Guide is implemented.
+- **Extensive API Coverage**: Most endpoints, parameters, and actions from the official Darktrace API Guide are implemented.
 - **Modular & Maintainable**: Each endpoint group is a separate Python module/class.
 - **Easy Authentication**: Secure HMAC-SHA1 signature generation and token management.
 - **Async-Ready**: Designed for easy extension to async workflows.
 - **Type Hints & Docstrings**: Full typing and documentation for all public methods.
-- **Production-Ready**: Suitable for SIEM/SOC integration, automation, and research.
 - **Comprehensive Documentation**: Detailed documentation for every module and endpoint.
+- **⚠️ Not yet production ready**: Some features may be incomplete or subject to change.

 ---